csning1998/Breakout-and-Galaxian/README.md

 # Breakout Game

-An implementation of the classic Breakout game using TypeScript and HTML5 Canvas.
+An implementation of the classic Breakout + Galaxian(under development) game using Vue3, TypeScript and HTML5 Canvas.

 ## Introduction